 It just made math more fun.
 Now you can do it too.

 Check out more fun dinosaur activities kids will love here.

 The 15 page printable includes two pages each of number recognition, addition, subtraction, patterns, and ten frames.
-There are also 3 connect the dot puzzles which are son’s favorite puzzles.
+There are also 3 connect the dot puzzles which are my son’s favorite puzzles.
 We’ve been studying dinosaurs for the first half of this year.
-I think I’m all dinsoaured out but my son can’t get enough.
+I think I’m all dinosaured out but my son can’t get enough.

-I gathered different material from a variety of other resources for our dinosaur lapbook, why reinvent the wheel.
+I gathered different materials from a variety of other resources for our dinosaur lapbook, why reinvent the wheel.
 But for the most part, we’ve been reading a lot of dinosaur books and completing written or oral narrations of them.

 I remember going through the same thing with my oldest and he still remembers a lot of the dinosaur facts we studied.
 This is why it’s so great to incorporate their passions into learning, it makes it a lot more memorable.

 This post may contain affiliate links meaning I get commissions for purchases made through links in this post.
 Read my disclosure policy here.

 Add more dinosaurs to your math lessons with these games, math manipulatives and activities.
 You will make math a treat with any of these math resources.